 Requirement for Creators to Register with FinCEN

-The Financial Crimes Enforcement Network (“FinCEN”) … has issued numerous guidance and interpretations of the applicability of regulations implementing the Bank Secrecy Act (“BSA”) to persons creating virtual currencies.
+The Financial Crimes Enforcement Network (“FinCEN”) … has issued numerous guidance and interpretations of the applicability of regulations implementing the Bank Secrecy Act (“BSA”) to persons creating virtual currencies. [note]That guidance is primarily here, and in some response letters to specific businesses.
+If I missed something relevant, please help out by linking![/note]

 In addition to the registration requirements, an MSB is required to maintain effective anti-money laundering (AML) programs …